-Yinka Shonibare MBE (RA) was born in 1962 in London and moved to Lagos, Nigeria at the age of three.
-He returned to London to study Fine Art first at Central Saint Martins College and then at Goldsmiths College, where he received his MFA.
+Yinka Shonibare CBE was born in 1962 in London and moved to Lagos, Nigeria at the age of three.
+He returned to London to study Fine Art first at Byam School of Art (now Central Saint Martins College) and then at Goldsmiths College, where he received his MFA.

-Shonibare’s works are included in prominent collections internationally, including the Tate Collection, London; Victoria and Albert Museum, London; National Museum of African Art, Smithsonian Institute, Washington, D.C; Museum of Modern Art, New York; National Gallery of Canada, Ottawa; Moderna Museet, Stockholm; National Gallery of Modern Art in Rome, Rome.
+Shonibare’s works are included in prominent collections internationally, including the Tate Collection, London, UK; Victoria and Albert Museum, London, UK; National Museum of African Art, Smithsonian Institute, USA, Washington, D.C.; Museum of Modern Art, USA, New York; National Gallery of Canada, Canada, Ottawa; Moderna Museet, Sweden, Stockholm; and the National Gallery of Modern Art in Rome, Italy, Rome.